MangelMaxime/Fable.Form/docs/getting_started/how_to_use.md

 ---
-title: How to use?
+title: How to use ?
 ---

 In this section, we are going to focus on the easiest way to use Fable.Form.

-We are going to create a login form as the one available [here](Fable.Form/examples/index.html#login)
+We are going to create a login form similar to [this one](Fable.Form/examples/index.html#login)

-It will allows you to quickly test it and decide if it can fit your needs.

-Later, once you are more experience with Fable.Form and decide to use it in your application, you should read the [Advanced section](Fable.Form/advance)
+*In this section, we are assuming that you already have an Elmish application set up*

 <ul class="textual-steps">
 <li>

-Add **Fable.Form.Simple.Feliz.Bulma** to your project
+Add **Fable.Form.Simple.Bulma** to your project

 For example, if you are using `dotnet` you need to do:

 ```
-dotnet add yourProject.fsproj package Fable.Form.Simple.Feliz.Bulma
+dotnet add yourProject.fsproj package Fable.Form.Simple.Bulma
 ```

 </li>